The ESfS organizing committee members are all geoscience volunteers.

 Are you a passionate and energetic geoscience volunteer and would like to increase your involvement in a fun and rewarding initiative?
 The ESfS team is taking the time to reshape and build a successful ESfS event and we are looking for volunteers to deliver the program.
 We are working on the dates for the next Earth Science for Society Exhibition in Calgary.

-If you are interested or would like more details, contact us at esfscanada@gmail.com or click on the button below to sign up with the ESfS 2023 Organizing Committee:
+If you are interested or would like more details, contact us at esfscanada@gmail.com or click on the button below to sign up with the ESfS 2025 Organizing Committee:

 Organizing Committee Sign-up Form

-Organizing Committee Chair – Marissa Whittaker
+Organizing Committee Chair – Julia Davison

 The Chair is responsible for the overall coordination of ESfS, including project management, meetings and minutes and status reports.
 She keeps things organized and on-track to ensure the success of ESfS.

-Venue & Logistics Chair – Jeff Allison and Vice-Chair – Melissa Sawyer
+Venue & Logistics Chair – Jeff Allison

 Jeff is a Professional Geophysicist with over 30 years of experience in the Oil and Gas industry.
 He graduated from Queen’s University in 1988 with a degree in Geological Engineering.
 During his career, he has worked with large and small E&P companies, as well as companies that provide software and services to the oil and gas industry.
 Jeff is currently the Manager of Geological Data Management at CNRL.
 He joined the ESfS Committee in 2020 and is looking forward to sharing his knowledge and enthusiasm for geoscience with the community.